Carstig/labinet/README.md

 data
 _will have tf records and csv files_

-images
+images_train
+images_test
 _will contain our dataset (during work - not in git).
-I have not labeled all images, the ones I did have a `<imagename>.xml`_ I will not publish my full picture set due to privacy reasons. (my family is also visible ;-) - the dogs did not care about their privacy :-) )
+I have not labeled all images, the ones I did have a `<imagename>.xml`_ I will not publish my full picture set due to privacy reasons. (my family is also visible ;-) - the dogs did not care about their privacy :-) ) images_train should contain images for training and images_test should contain images for evaluation (aka test).

 scripts
-_well - contains scripts to manage conversion and training that are *not* python_
+_well - contains scripts to manage conversion and training_

 training
-_used to save our trained model and checkpoints_
+_used to save our pretrained model, config file and trained model and checkpoints_

 eval
 _save results of evaluation on our trained model_